open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 Below, you'll find an example of an issue where I brought up a problem, researched an answer, and then fixed the issue.

-On GitHub, each repository has a section where issues can be added, discussed, and fixed as a means of categorizing and addressing problems we find.
-Issues are often opened by our team to fix software bugs on the BeLL and in our code.
 We encourage you to file as many issues as you can, no matter how big or small.
 If you notice something, but are not sure how to solve it, file an issue anyway to let others know about it.
 If you do not know how to, let others know about it so it can be fixed.
 Try to provide as much value with your issues and to the community to improve this section for all.
 Below, you'll find an example of an issue where I brought up a problem, researched an answer, and then fixed the issue.

 ## Create an Issue